-The Ph.D. in chemistry is fundamentally a research degree with a modest amount of graduate coursework.
+The M.S. in chemistry is fundamentally a research degree with associated graduate coursework.
 The process by which we transition a well-prepared undergraduate into a creative, independent research scientist primarily involves the thoughtful mentoring of an experienced member of the faculty.
-However, students also gain much perspective and insight from interactions with members of the Ph.D. committee, other faculty, post-doctoral associates, advanced level graduate students, departmental scientific staff and collaborators outside the department and outside the university.
+However, students also gain much perspective and insight from interactions with members of the committee, other faculty, post-doctoral associates, advanced level graduate students, departmental scientific staff and collaborators outside the department and outside the university.
 We expect our graduate students to carry out research which passes through the peer-review publication process and results in publications during their graduate studies.
 They also make oral presentations about their research at research group meetings, divisional seminars and at national and international conferences.
 We also consider teaching to be an important component of professional scientific development and all of our graduate students teach for a minimum of 2 semesters.
-On average our Ph.D. students teach for eight semesters.